JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

 <img src="assets/Runtime concern separation.png"/>

-* The interpreter has the big picture 👉 Can decide how to execute / optimize the program.
+* The interpreter has the big picture 👉 Can decide how to execute / consume the program.
-* The interpreter is <span class="blueText">decoupled</span> from the program.
+* Interpreter <span class="blueText">decoupled from the program</span>.

 ---